-Minor Spills

-- ► Clean up all spills immediately. - Avoid breathing dust and contact with skin and eyes. - Wear protective clothing, gloves, safety glasses and dust respirator. - Use dry clean up procedures and avoid generating dust.

-Major Spills

-Moderate hazard.

-- ► CAUTION: Advise personnel in area. - Alert Emergency Services and tell them location and nature of hazard. - ► Control personal contact by wearing protective clothing
+Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
+Avoid contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Major Spills Moderate hazard.
+CAUTION: Advise personnel in area.
+Alert Emergency Services and tell them location and nature of hazard.
+Control personal contact by wearing protective clothing.